-It is conventional wisdom that a residential leasehold with in excess of 100 years remaining is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 30 years left, the property will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |